aconz2/aconz2.github.io/_posts/2018-02-15-Data-Formats.md

 ["Alice", "Actor", "Bob", "Builder"]
 ```

-I'm handwaving over how these operations compose -- ie. do we end up with one schema at the end or a list of schemas that we have to apply in reverse to recover the original thing.
+I'm hand waving over how these operations compose -- ie. do we end up with one schema at the end or a list of schemas that we have to apply in reverse to recover the original thing.
 Ideally whatever we end up with can be efficiently operated on, though this can also be a tradeoff that needs domain/situational input as well.

 In a way, we are generating an ADT for the data we have as a way to compactly describe it.
 You can imagine the types would get pretty hairy for non-uniform things.